 With all of the permitting requirements, it is the sole responsibility of the applicant to obtain the necessary building permits for their building project.
 It will also be important to obtain and coordinate the required (if any) SDOT permits – prior to construction.
 It is also the responsibility of the applicant to ensure that all required permits are obtained prior to project construction.
 Problems that occur during construction that are due to the lack of coordination with SDOT are the responsibility of the Permittee.

 The permitting fees and the cost of services provided by the City of Seattle vary based on the type of permit, duration and amount construction within the right of way.
 Permit and inspection fees are based on the number of hours required to complete the work.
-The current Street Use Fee Schedule can be found here.
+Refer to How to Estimate and Pay Permit Fees for more information.

 The types of permits that are of most interest to those engaged in private development are explained in this chapter.
-For more information on the various kinds of SDOT permits, contact the SDOT Street Use Permit Counter.
+For more information on the various kinds of SDOT permits, visit the SDOT Permits Page.
 Also, consider reviewing the Programming Public Space section of this manual for details on programs and permits of interest to businesses and community groups.
 SDOT Street Use also allows customers to apply for certain types of permits online.
-Visit the Online Permitting website for more information on submitting an online application for a street right-of-way permit.
-Refer to the SDOT CAM 2105: What You Will Need to Apply for a Permit Online for specific instructions.
+For more information on submitting an online application for a street right-of-way permit refer to the Seattle Services Help Center for Help Articles and visit our Street Use Permitting Timelines and Updates page.

 SDOT permits can be generally grouped into three types of permits.